Knowing how to plan a camping trip makes all the difference in your camping experience.

 Why are you going camping?
 Are you going to relax?
 Are you going to learn more about nature and build your skill set?

-Having a goal in mind for what you want to experience will make the decision making process easier as you plan your trip.
 Your goal will affect everything you plan out for your camping experience, from the place you choose to go to the meals and activities you plan.

 Choose a Camping Destination